ordina-jworks/ordina-jworks.github.io/_posts/2020-01-02-Spring-Data-Jdbc.md

 {% endhighlight %}

-## Advantages of using Spring Data JDBC
+## Advantages of Using Spring Data JDBC
 ### Better design
 One of the biggest advantages that you can get from using Spring Data JDBC is that it will force you to follow the rules of DDD design like using aggregates.
-A great explanation why this design can help you can be found here: https://dddcommunity.org/library/vernon_2011/
+A great explanation why this design can help you can be found [here](https://dddcommunity.org/library/vernon_2011/){:target="_blank" rel="noopener noreferrer"}.

-Because only one-to-many relationships are used, it makes it more easy to see what exactly are the relationships between the classes.
+Because only one-to-many relationships are used, it makes it easier to see what the exact relationships are between the classes.
 Classes can only be part of 1 aggregate.
 Together with the one-to-many rule this makes it impossible to create circular dependencies.
 If you need to create relationships between aggregates, you need to use id's.
 This makes the coupling between the aggregates as small as possible.

 It is also clear where the logic of the interactions with the data can be found because only the aggregate roots have repositories because they are responsible for these interactions.

-### Easier to understand
+### Easier to Understand
 Only the aggregate roots are responsible for handling the persistence.
 This makes it clear what needs to be persisted and who is responsible for doing this.
 Because the persistence always needs to be initiated by calling the save method, it makes it easier to understand when changes will be persisted than with Spring Data JPA.

-It is easy to see what classes are part of of an aggregate since aggregates are connected using object references.
+It is easy to see what classes are part of an aggregate since aggregates are connected using object references.
 When id's are used, those classes are part of different aggregates.
 When you query the database, instead of the lazy loading which is standard in Spring Data JPA, every call using Spring Data JDBC is done using eager loading.
 Every time you need data, a call to the database will be done because no caches are used.
-Together these rules give that it is easy to know when a call to the database will be done (always), what parts of the data are returned from the database calls (entire aggregate) and it is easy to know what these aggregates are composed of.
+Together these rules make sure that it is easy to know when a call to the database will be done (always), what parts of the data are returned from the database calls (entire aggregate) and it is easy to know what these aggregates are composed of.

-Because you are responsible for saving when something needs to be saved, and when you do a call trough a repository, the entire aggregate is returned.
+Because you are responsible for saving when something needs to be saved, and when you do a call through a repository, the entire aggregate is returned.
-This makes that you need to do a little bit more yourself, but it also makes that you are in complete control of the entire data flow.
+The result of this is that you need to do a little bit more yourself, but it also gives you complete control of the entire data flow.

 ### Performance
 With Spring Data JDBC you have a little more control which query will be executed on the database since it is executed directly on the JDBC instead of going through a middle layer.
 All the queries are eager, this is also an advantage because less queries need to be sent to the database.

-But because Spring Data JDBC does not have a persistence context, when creating or updating entities in an aggregate, currently this is accomplished by deleting and again saving these entities which could mean that sometimes unnecessary operations will be executed.
+When you create or update entities in an aggregate through Spring Data JDBC, it will do this by deleting and again saving these entities.
+Spring Data JDBC need to do this since it does not have a persistence context and wants to make sure that everything is up-to-date.
+The downside of this is that it is possible that sometimes unnecessary operations will be executed.

 With Spring Data JPA you have more possibilities for fine tuning performance.
 For example with the possibility of using the lazy loading and the usage of a cache.
 Because of these possibilities it is also more difficult to create a configuration for a good performance.

-## Should I use it?
+## Should I Use It?
 Spring Data JDBC is in my opinion a very nice addition to the Spring Data family with lots of potential.
 With the release of Spring Data JDBC 1.1 it became a lot more stable.
 If you know the rules to follow, it is now very easy to create a simple application using this technology.
-There are already a lot of advantages of using Spring Data JDBC and these advantages will only grow when features will be added to it.
+There are already a lot of advantages to using Spring Data JDBC and these advantages will only grow when features will be added to it.

 There are also some drawbacks.
 The biggest drawback is that it is rather new, version 1.0 was released less than 2 years ago.
 It is also still rather difficult to find a lot of information about this technology so if you will use this technology you will need to reserve some time to experiment.

 In this case I would advise to at least try the technology out because of the big potential.
-I have had a lot of fun trying out this technology and I noticed that it really helped me creating a good application.
+I have had a lot of fun trying out this technology and I noticed that it really helped me create a good application.
-This technology hits a sweet spot between Spring JDBC and Spring Data JPA by using the good parts of both.
+This technology hits a sweet spot between Spring JDBC and Spring Data JPA by using the best of both worlds.
 On top of that they also added some nice DDD principles.

-So in short, go out and try out this technology!
+So in short, go out and try it out!